Wood drying

-When wood is burned (firewood), it is usually best to dry it first.
+When wood is burned (firewood), it is best to dry it first.
 Damage from shrinkage is not a problem here, as it may be in the case of drying for woodworking purposes.
 Moisture affects the burning process, with unburnt hydrocarbons going up the chimney.
-If a 50% wet log is burnt at high temperature, with good heat extraction from the exhaust gas leading to a 100 °C exhaust temperature, about 5% of the energy of the log is wasted through evaporating and heating the water vapour.
+If a 50% wet log is burnt at high temperature, with good heat extraction from the exhaust gas leading to a 100°C exhaust temperature, about 5% of the energy of the log is wasted through evaporating and heating the water vapour.
 With condensers, the efficiency can be further increased; but, for the normal stove, the key to burning wet wood is to burn it very hot, perhaps starting fire with dry wood.